jaketae/jaketae.github.io/_posts/2020-07-17-tinkering-docker.md

     golang                               1.11-alpine         e116d2efa2ab        10 months ago       312MB

-Now pushing is extremely easy: all we need to do is to use the command `docker image push [...]`, where the elipses contain the repository and tag of the image that we want to push.
+Now pushing is extremely easy: all we need to do is to use the command `docker image push [...]`, where the ellipses contain the repository and tag of the image that we want to push.
 Note that retagging was necessary for us to be able to use our own namespace---equivalently, the Docker id---on Docker hub.

 ```python